-It is a standard shirt weight, yet with some opacity so does not necessarily need to be lined, but would benefit from a dual layer for jackets.
-Totally breathable, but also warming on the skin.
-It is smooth despite the hand weave, and because it is soft with a light drape, it is delicious as clothing - skirts, drawstring trousers, jackets - but will also work for interiors and homewares.
+It is a standard shirt weight with some opacity so does not necessarily need to be lined.
+The fabric is breathable but also warm on the skin.
+It is smooth and soft with a light drape, so it is delicious as clothing - skirts, drawstring trousers, jackets - but will also work for soft furnishings and homewares.

 The production of the fabric from the cotton yarn requires absolutely no electricity.
 We have sourced this fabric directly from a small weaving village in Thailand and all sales directly support this community, ensuring that the weavers are paid fair wages for their artisanal work.

 Each metre of fabric takes approximately four hours to weave, and an entire bolt takes over a month.
 Despite the traditional, handwork methods used to create the textile, the design is timeless and fits seamlessly with today's contemporary style.
 The change of pattern design allows for free-flowing creativity that is synonymous with ikat weaving.
 The fabric has been yarn-dyed (the yarn is dyed before it is woven) with natural plant and vegetable dyes, with no use of chemical mordants.
 The use of yarn-dyeing techniques means that there is additional character in the cloth where each weft is different.